luckybai/awesome-gpt/README.md

 ## Backend

-- [[EN]backend-GPT](https://github.com/TheAppleTucker/backend-GPT) - GPT is all you need for the backend
+- [[EN] backend-GPT](https://github.com/TheAppleTucker/backend-GPT) - GPT is all you need for the backend

 ## Tools

-- [[IDE]: Cursor](https://github.com/getcursor/cursor/) - An editor made for programming with AI
+- [[IDE] Cursor](https://github.com/getcursor/cursor/) - An editor made for programming with AI
 - [[VSCode Plugin] CodeCursor](https://github.com/Helixform/CodeCursor) - An extension for using Cursor in Visual Studio Code.

 ## Website

-- [[中文|EN]ChatGPT Next Web](https://github.com/Yidadaa/ChatGPT-Next-Web) - 一键拥有你自己的 ChatGPT 网页服务。One-Click to deploy your own ChatGPT web UI.
+- [[中文|EN] ChatGPT Next Web](https://github.com/Yidadaa/ChatGPT-Next-Web) - 一键拥有你自己的 ChatGPT 网页服务。One-Click to deploy your own ChatGPT web UI.

 ## License
 MIT